Mainly-rakshith/GitHub-Goobers/README.md

 2. Create a branch per task
 3. Commit small changes with clear messages
 4. Push your branch
 5. Open a pull request

+## Git commands
+# Before you paste the code:
+- git branch -r
+-- Opens up all branches in the local repo